Capital One Savor Card Uber Perks: Uber One & 10% Cashback

 Prior to this partnership, the Capital One SavorOne Card had been on my radar for quite some time, as part of an overall Capital One strategy.
 This partnership is what finally gave me the push that I needed to apply.

-This is a great no annual fee card in general — it offers 3% cashback on dining, grocery stores, entertainment, and popular streaming services, all with no foreign transaction fees.
+This is a great card in general — it offers 3% cashback on dining, grocery stores (excluding superstores like Walmart and Target), entertainment, and popular streaming services, all with no foreign transaction fees (Rates & Fees).
 On top of that, those rewards can be converted into Capital One miles at the rate of one Capital One mile per cent cashback, which is a great deal.

 While I typically use Lyft for my ridesharing, I place more orders with Uber Eats than I’d care to admit.
-Having this no annual fee card allows me to get two years worth of Uber One (potentially worth over $200), and also allows me to earn 10x Capital One miles on all of my Uber and Uber Eats spending.
+Having this card allows me to get Uber One at no cost, and also allows me to earn 10x Capital One miles on all of my Uber and Uber Eats spending.

-Being able to get all of this just by having the no annual fee Capital One SavorOne Card is an obvious choice.
+Being able to get all of this just by having the Capital One SavorOne Card is an obvious choice.

 My experience with the Capital One Uber benefits